The Projective Linear Supergroup and the SUSY-preserving automorphisms of ${\mathbf P}^{1|1}$

-\begin{observation} In the ordinary setting we have that a line bundle on $\bP^{m}_A$ is of the form $\cO(k) \otimes \cL$, where $\cL$ is a line bundle on $\uspec A$.
-This ordinary non trivial fact is still true in supergeometry for $\bP_A^{m|1}$ and it amounts to a simple observation.
-A line bundle on $\bP_A^{m|1}$ is determined once we know its transition functions, say $g_{ij} \in \cO_{\bP_A^{m|1}}(U_i \cup U_j)^*_0$, which are even.
-We then need to prove that any set of such transition functions can be written as a set of transition functions of $\cO(n) \otimes \cL$, for $\cL$ a line bundle on $\uspec A$, up to suitable coboundaries, in other words that
+\begin{proof} A line bundle on $\bP_A^{m|1}$ is determined once we know its transition functions, say $g_{ij} \in \cO_{\bP_A^{m|1}}(U_i \cup U_j)^*_0$, which are even.
+We then need to prove that any such set of transition functions is equivalent, up to a coboundary, to a set of transition functions for a line bundle of the form $\cO(n) \otimes \cL$, for $\cL$ a line bundle on $\uspec A$.
+In other words we need to show

 Notice that

 Since $\phi_{ij}(\xi^j)=\frac{\xi^i}{x^i_j}$, $\phi_{ij}(x^j_i)=1/x^i_j$ and $\phi_{ij}(x^j_k)=\frac{x^i_k}{x^i_j}$ ($\phi_{ij}$ being the change of chart as in (\ref{changechart})), we can view the restrictions of the $h_p$'s ($p=i,j$) to $U_i \cap U_j$, through this identification, as both belonging to $(A[\xi^i][x_j^i, (x^i_j)^{-1}])_0^*$.
 We now apply the classical result and obtain $h_p'\in (A[\xi^i][x_j^i, (x^i_j)^{-1}])_0^*$ such that